thomasmrt13/flutter-project/README.md

   carousel_slider: ^4.2.1  # An image carousel slider widget.
   cloud_firestore: ^4.13.2  # A Flutter plugin to use Cloud Firestore, a NoSQL database.
   cupertino_icons: ^1.0.0  # Default icons for Flutter applications.
-  file_picker: ^6.1.1  # A file picker plugin for Flutter.
   firebase_auth: ^4.14.1  # Firebase Authentication for Flutter.
   firebase_core: ^2.23.0  # Flutter plugin for Firebase Core, enabling connecting to multiple Firebase apps.
   firebase_crashlytics: ^3.4.8  # Flutter plugin for Firebase Crashlytics, a lightweight, realtime crash reporter.